idodin/GBF_Hotkey/README.md

 # Requirement
  - Python 3 Enivronnement
  - Pywinauto, pyautogui, colorama installed

+ # How it works
+ Launch the script and just press the key you want.
+ - Attack -> 1
+ - Next -> 2
+ - Ok -> 3
+ - Exit script -> 9
+ - Home -> h
+ - Reload -> g
+ - Back -> f
+ - Party menu -> $
+ - Upgrade menu -> -
+ - Cancel -> x
+ - Retreat -> c
+ - Resume -> v
+ - *Selection character + skill in fight -> o

+*This option has hotkeys that are rebound just to select skills.
+You select your character, skills, then press back:
+- Skill 1 -> 1
+- Skill 2 -> 2
+- Skill 3 -> 3
+- Skill 4 -> 4
+- Back from skill menu -> *

 # Additional information
 1. This script was write for my actual team (MC(Weapon-master), DJeanne, Lyria, Vira.
 All skybound). **THIS IS NOT GONNA WORK WITH A DIFFERENT TEAM !!!!** If you want to use this script with your own team, feel free to edit meshes + source code.